 Untreated depression can cause the depression to increase.
 The costs for seeking therapy or medication may be compensated, along with other medical bills you have incurred as a result of your injuries.

 To learn what legal options are available to you after a car accident in Indianapolis, it would be in your best interest to seek help.
-Contacting an Indiana car accident lawyer should be your next step.
+Contacting an Indianapolis personal injury lawyer should be your next step.

 A Helping Hand After a Car Accident in Indianapolis